The Employment Act: Starting Your Business in Singapore

 You should pay your employees salary and overtime pay at least once a month as per employment laws in Singapore.
 Salary has to be disbursed to employees within 7 days after the end of the salary period.
 Overtime pay has to be paid to employees within 14 days after the end of the salary period.

 Employee must be paid 1.5 times basic rate of pay per hour.
-The overtime can be calculate as:
+The overtime can be calculated as:

 For workmen employed on a monthly rate of pay: